Why this matters

 Planning needs visible assumptions

-Planning needs missing-input guardrails
+Planning needs guardrails for missing information

-Planning needs a stable household snapshot
+Planning needs a steady household snapshot

 Planning should show the data used